Choose a career: develop your employability

 - Think about what is important to you in a job; know your strengths, interests, skills and values, and what you have to offer an employer.

 - Do you know what jobs might suit you?
-Try these online tools.
+To learn about and access online guidance tools, read our find out what you want page.

 - What types of work could you do, who do you want to work for?
-Use the resources listed on our section: Find out about occupations, which can be found here, to expand your knowledge.
+Learn how to find out about occupations in our find out what you want page, to expand your knowledge.

 - Use Bath Connection to get realistic information and advice about what jobs involve.
 Make your own contacts too.
 Read networking advice in the How to look for work experience chapter of our Finding work experience guide.